mblesel/spackter/README.md

 `spackter load` expects a name/id as the argument.
 The following options are available:
  * `--id`: If this option is set the first argument to `spackter load` will be interpreted as an id instead of a name.
  * `--only-env-script`: Restricts the output of the command to only the path to the spack stack's `env.sh` script.
-This can be used for easier loading of the stack via command line tools. (e.g.: `. $(spackter load demo)`.
+This can be used for easier loading of the stack inside scripts. (e.g.: `. $(spackter load demo)`.

-By default `spackter load` is currently not able to load the spack stack automatically and the user has to source the returned `env.sh` script themself.
-As a workaround for this a `spackter-load` bash function exists which can be called instead from the user's shell (e.g. `spackter-load demo`) and will load the spack stack for the current shell process.
 ### Deleting spack stacks
 The `spackter delete` command will remove a spack stack.